livingstonlarus/airg/README.md

 5. Download the generated resume and cover letter in PDF format

+## Document History

+All generated documents are archived in the `resume_gen` directory, organized by timestamp and job details, in both PDF and HTML formats.
+This allows you to keep track of your application history and reuse documents if needed.

 ## Development Status

 This project has been tested only locally, on macOS 15.2 (Sonoma).
 While it should work on other platforms, and maybe on the web, additional testing may be required.